HOW SOCIAL MEDIA SHOULD WORK

 the advertising model has been a pretty big failure for both the platforms and the users. if you don’t know, most social media giants don’t make profit very consistently and basically survive off investor funding. look at twitter, for example:

-youtube isn’t publicly traded, so we have no idea how profitable actually they are. however, many people suspect it doesn’t actually break even (or at least not by much), and is only kept alive by google for the user data. reddit is also in a similar situation, as they are still a private company and don’t usually publish much it’s financials. the fact that they aren’t published is in itself pretty telling. small adendum: reddit actually did go public in 2024, confirming this. in their Q1 earnings report, they lost $575 mil (USD)
+youtube isn’t publicly traded, so we have no idea how profitable actually they are. however, many people suspect it doesn’t actually break even (or at least not by much), and is only kept alive by google for the user data. reddit is also in a similar situation, as they are still a private company and don’t usually publish much it’s financials. the fact that they aren’t published is in itself pretty telling. small adendum: reddit actually did go public in 2024, confirming this. in their Q1 earnings report, they lost $575 mil (USD)ad rates really aren’t sustainable even at a massive scale. but they are also really annoying for the users. especially in recent years, platforms have tried to increase ads to try and compensate for their losses. this only leads more people to use adblock, so revenue goes down, which then necessitates that advertising is increased even further, and the cycle continues. this really hurts both parties. the platforms are left with declining revenue, and the users are left with an increasingly worse experience.

 you might have noticed that i omitted mentioning sponsors. and that’s because, if i’m being honest, i actually kind of like sponsors! there’s definitely a right and wrong way to do them of course. but if the creator is responsible and is actually picking a sponsor that is trustworthy and relevant to the content, i think it’s waaaay better than google adsense.